NoWayJA/Faster-Than-Light-Travel/README.md

 # Faster-Than-Light-Travel
 This repository details how the holographic projection universe concept can be used to explore the idea of faster than light travel.

 Initially this repository will contain basic concepts.
-Following peer validation, this repository can be used for the mathematics and code to prove / disprove the concepts.

-Epics will be inserted here...Epics will be inserted here...Epics will be inserted here...

-# Faster-Than-Light-Travel
-This repository details how the holographic projection universe concept can be used to explore the idea of faster than light travel.

-Initially this repository will contain basic concepts.
 Given peer validation, this repository could be used for the mathematics and code to prove / disprove the concepts.

 Premise: Given conservation of information, the surface area of a bound / finite Universe contains the same information as the volume of the Universe.
 This leads limitations of density of information in the Universe, which has been mathematically modelled.